gohugoio/hugo/content/taxonomies/overview.md

 common uses would include categories, tags, groups, series and many more.

-When taxonomies are used (and templates are provided) Hugo will automatically create pages listing all of the taxonomies, their terms and all of the content attached to those terms.
+When taxonomies are used (and templates are provided), Hugo will automatically create pages listing all of the taxonomies, their terms and all of the content attached to those terms.